JvanKatwijk/qt-1090/README.md

 	*      3.5 - 4   usec: third impulse.
 	*      4.5 - 5   usec: last impulse.

-The GUI shows the first 16 samples of a message, each sample represented as a bar.
-With the "preamble" button on selects what is shown: either all preambles that passed the checks to determine whether it seems a reasonable preamble, or only those preambles of messages that passed a CRC test.
-The preambles of messages that passed the CRC test are represented in green, those of messages that did not pass the CRC test in red.
+The GUI shows the first samples of a message, each sample represented as a bar.
+The "preamble" button selects what is shown: either the start of a message where the preamble passed some checks to determine whether it seems a reasonable preamble, or the start of a message that also passed a CRC test.
+The messages that passed the CRC test are represented in green, those of messages that did not pass the CRC test in red.